Quantco/glum/README.md

 [Documentation](https://glum.readthedocs.io/en/latest/)

-Generalized linear models (GLM) are a core statistical tool that include many common methods like least-squares regression, Poisson regression and logistic regression as special cases.
-At QuantCo, we have used GLMs in e-commerce pricing, insurance claims prediction and more.
+Generalized linear models (GLM) are a core statistical tool that include many common methods like least-squares regression, Poisson regression, and logistic regression as special cases.
+At QuantCo, we have used GLMs in e-commerce pricing, insurance claims prediction, and more.
 We have developed `glum`, a fast Python-first GLM library.
 The development was based on [a fork of scikit-learn](https://github.com/scikit-learn/scikit-learn/pull/9405), so it has a scikit-learn-like API.
 We are thankful for the starting point provided by Christian Lorentzen in that PR!

 We believe that for GLM development, broad support for distributions, regularization, and statistical inference, along with fast formula-based specification, is key. `glum` supports

-* Built-in cross validation for optimal regularization, efficiently exploiting a “regularization path”
+* Built-in cross-validation for optimal regularization, efficiently exploiting a “regularization path”
 * L1 regularization, which produces sparse and easily interpretable solutions
 * L2 regularization, including variable matrix-valued (Tikhonov) penalties, which are useful in modeling correlated effects
 * Elastic net regularization
-* Normal, Poisson, logistic, gamma, and Tweedie distributions, plus varied and customizable link functions
+* Normal, Poisson, binomial, gamma, inverse Gaussian, negative binomial, and Tweedie distributions, plus varied and customizable link functions
 * Built-in formula-based model specification using `formulaic`
 * Classical statistical inference for unregularized models
 * Box constraints, linear inequality constraints, sample weights, offsets
+* Support for multiple dataframe backends (pandas, polars, and more) via `narwhals`

 Performance also matters, so we conducted extensive benchmarks against other modern libraries.
 Although performance depends on the specific problem, we find that when N >> K (there are more observations than predictors), `glum` is consistently much faster for a wide range of problems.
 This repo includes the benchmarking tools in the `glum_benchmarks` module.
 For details, [see here](glum_benchmarks/README.md).